Asparagus Benefits: 12 Powerful Health Benefits, Nutrition & Side Effects (2026)

 Side Effects of Asparagus

 Asparagus is generally safe and healthy when eaten in moderate amounts.
-However, like any food, it may cause mild side effects in some people.
-While the asparagus benefits are impressive, it is important to understand possible risks so you can consume it safely.
+However, like any food, it may cause mild side effects in some individuals.

 What are the side effects of asparagus?